ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 The following scenarios will illustrate the above concepts in more detail.

 ## Determining the maximum frame rate for a given frame size
-TODO: Talk about the practical implications of the conceptual overview.
-I.E. setting desired FPS really high or making other timing constraints loose to find the ideal configuration settings.
-The constraints work in different ways, they applied in a priority order but the strictest limitation will determine your actual FPS.
-Set all the controls to something reasonable but set the FPS really high and see what your maximum FPS could be, then change the FPS to the lower desired level.
-This lets you know how much margin you have for what you are trying to achieve.
-Are you right on the edge?

-Tutorial starts here:

 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.

 1. Double click the Create CSI-2 Packet TDMS Files VI in the LabVIEW project.